 Apple Music could've been OK, but the puzzling and too elaborate user interface of the app has been disapproved since the app was released two years ago.
 Apple promised to simplify the interface but what we have now has nothing to do with simplifying.

 Instead, we got a new interface that looks like a web page lacking content and CSS.
 An interface that needs more taps to “Love” a song or find a particular radio station.
 Generally, the interface is more puzzling now than it has ever been.

 One thing that is an eyesore is emphasized sections with huge bold letters.
 Sure, you know in what section you are, but it's not worth that much screen space.
 What it does emphasize is that the app is a bit of a mess since everything looks like Apple has completely immersed itself in the design and clean forgot that all you wanted was to listen to music.
 Usability has decreased as well as the desire to use Apple Music.

 Of course, it all comes down to iTunes, but it, as well as Apple Music, has been redesigned which is no good.
 You can quickly get overwhelmed with the number of sections, tabs, and sources.
 Every time you download (read - add to your library) music from Apple Music you will be asked to synchronize it with your iTunes account once you connect your iPhone to a PC.
 It is actually rather confusing why Apple would launch a streaming service and then still offer you to buy one song for $0,99.

-On the other hand, VOX Music player has its own music storage called LOOP.
+On the other hand, VOX Music player has its own music storage called VOX Cloud.
 It is an unlimited cloud which has only one function - store all your Hi-Res music thus solving the problem of Hi-Res file's size.
 It automatically synchronizes with you VOX account so you can listen to the music you have on the cloud.
 Another great feature is the ability to cache songs, which may come in handy if you know for sure you won't be having any internet data for some time.